itsDV7/Enigma/README.md

-# Enigma
+# Enigma Simulator
-Basic enigma encryption and decryption code to practice working with Python and C.
+Creating an Enigma Encoder/Decoder to practice C and Python.